Apis mellifera scutellata: Character

 A single East African lowland bee sting is no more venomous than a single European bee sting, though East African lowland honey bees respond more quickly when disturbed than do European honey bees.
 They send out three to four times as many workers in response to a threat.
 They will also pursue an intruder for a greater distance from the hive.
 Although people have died as a result of 100–300 stings, it has been estimated that the average lethal dose for an adult is 500–1,100 bee stings.
 In terms of industrial honey production, in its natural habitat and the neo-tropics, the African bee produces far more honey than its European counterparts.
-It is unclear if this is due to a superior honey gathering ability, lack of adaptability in the European honey bees for tropical environment, or both.
+It is unclear if this is due to a superior nectar gathering ability, lack of adaptability in the European honey bees for tropical environment, or both.
 Producing more swarms and absconding (abandoning its nest) are also examples of adaptive traits for tropical environment.
 In times of prolonged dearth they would migrate to a better food source area, a strategy applied also by Apis dorsata, rather than waiting for a better season (European and Oriental bees).
 The lack of significant energy needs for thermoregulation of the brood nest in the tropics corresponds to a very rapid build-up of even the smallest african colonies, the higher in numbers and smaller in size swarming strategy makes perfect sense.